-- 10.1 The Trustees employ their investment consultant to assist them in monitoring the performance of the Plan's investment strategy and investment managers. - 10.2 The Trustees receive quarterly reports from their investment advisors and where appropriate will meet with their representatives periodically to review their investment performance and processes. - 10.3 The Trustees and their advisers will monitor the investment managers' performance against their performance objectives. - 10.4 The appropriateness of the investment managers' remuneration will be assessed relative to market costs for similar strategies, the skill and resources required to manage the strategy, and the success or otherwise a manager has had in meeting its objectives, both financial and non-financial.
+- 10.1 The Trustee employs their investment consultant to assist them in monitoring the performance of the Plan's investment strategy and investment managers. - 10.2 The Trustee receives quarterly reports from their investment advisors and where appropriate will meet with their representatives periodically to review their investment performance and processes.

-- 10.5 The Trustees expect the investment managers to change underlying holdings only to an extent required to meet their investment objectives.
+- 10.3 The Trustee and their advisers will monitor the investment managers' performance against their performance objectives. - 10.4 The appropriateness of the investment managers' remuneration will be assessed relative to market costs for similar strategies, the skill and resources required to manage the strategy, and the success or otherwise a manager has had in meeting its objectives, both financial and non-financial. - 10.5 The Trustee expects the investment managers to change underlying holdings only to the extent required to meet their investment objectives.
 The reasonableness of such turnover will vary by fund and change according to market conditions.
-As the Trustees exclusively use pooled funds, the Trustees therefore do not set a specific portfolio turnover target for their strategy or the underlying funds. - 10.6 The Trustees will consider on a regular basis whether or not the investment managers and similar providers remain appropriate to continue to manage the Plan's investments.
+As the Trustee exclusively uses pooled funds, they therefore do not set a specific portfolio turnover target for their strategy or the underlying funds. - 10.6 The Trustee will consider on a regular basis whether or not the investment managers and similar providers remain appropriate to continue to manage the Plan's investments.